severalnines/docs/user-guide/dashboard.rst

 3) Define Shards
 '''''''''''''''''

+* **Replica Set Name**
+	- Specify a name for this replica set shard.

 * **Server Port**
 	- MongoDB shard server port.
 Default is 27017.

 * **Add Node**
 	- Specify the IP address or hostname of the MongoDB shard servers.
 Minimum of one node is required, recommended to use three nodes.

+* **Advanced Options**
+	- Click on this to open set of advanced options for this particular node in this shard:
+		- Add slave delay - Specify the amount of delayed slave in miliseconds format.
+		- Act as an arbiter - Toggle to 'Yes' if the node is arbiter node.
+Otherwise, choose 'No'.

 * **Add Another Shard**
   - Create another shard.
 You can then specify the IP address or hostname of MongoDB server that falls under this shard.